TL;DR, what paying a contractor actually costs

 Take a US company paying 8 international contractors, each receiving about $4,000 a month, with the roster split between steady and project work.
 Here is how the cost layers stack up conceptually, not as a quote for any vendor.

 Layer 1, platform fee.
 On a per-seat model at a listed rate around $29 to $49 per contractor per month, 8 contractors active for a full year is between roughly $2,784 and $4,704 in seat fees, assuming all seats stay active and are not deactivated between projects.
-On Omnivoo’s flat model, 8 finalized contracts is 8 x $49 = $392 one-time, regardless of how many months each runs.
+Omnivoo is also per-seat at $49 per contractor per month, so 8 contractors for a full year is 8 x 12 x $49 = $4,704.
+The seat-fee line is similar across platforms.
+The differences show up in layers 2 and 3.

 Layer 2, FX margin.
 This is where the gap usually widens.
 If a platform adds a 2 percent margin to the rate, 8 contractors x $4,000 x 12 months x 2 percent is $7,680 a year in margin alone, which is larger than the seat fees and never appears on the headline.
-Omnivoo passes the rate through at cost, so this layer is zero markup.
+Omnivoo builds a competitive rate into the conversion, so this layer stays below the 2-3% others hide in the spread.

 Layer 3, per-transfer cost.
 On a rail like Wise the transfer cost is the main line and the FX is shown openly from 0.57 percent.
-On a full platform it is usually folded into the margin in layer 2.
+On a full platform it is usually absorbed inside the margin in layer 2.

 The lesson is not that one platform is always cheapest.
 It is that the FX margin can be the biggest number in the stack, so a comparison that only reads the headline seat fee can be off by thousands of dollars a year.
 Run your own roster on /pricing.